ChessRosati/Tensorflow-Text-Classification/README.md

 # Tensorflow Text Classification
- Neural network to classify movie reviews as positive or negative.
+ Neural network which aims to classify movie reviews as positive or negative.

 How to use: